PARENTAL RESPONSIBILITY AND RIGHTS DISPUTE SOLICITORS

 We are also experts in Alternative Dispute Resolution.
 Emily Watson, a partner of the firm, is a children arbitrator and will be able to arbitrate children disputes successfully for you.
-Priya Palanivel, also a Partner at Rayden, is an experienced family law solicitor and a qualified mediator.
+Che Meakins, a Legal Director at Rayden, is an experienced family law solicitor and a qualified mediator.

 Rayden Solicitors do not undertake public law children work.